tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ```
 <codapi-snippet id="example2" engine="browser" sandbox="javascript" depends-on="example1"></codapi-snippet>

-With that, we can now filter the events before applying them to the projection:
+With that, we can now filter the Events before applying them to the projection:

 ```js
 const numberOfCourses = events